brentswisher/visual-server-tester/README.md

 # Visual Server Tester
 ## About
 This is a small node.js script to compare pages across multiple servers using visual regression testing through pupetteer.
 It loops over a set of servers and compares pages against a baseline server by taking sceenshots of both and comparing them with pixelmatch.
-If differences are found a diff image will be saves and a notice will be logged to the console.
+If differences are found a diff image will be saved and a notice will be logged to the console.

 ## Installation
 You need node.js installed on your system.